pypa/virtualenv/docs/explanation.rst

     flag to specify a different interpreter.

 **Phase 2: Create the virtual environment**
-    Once the target interpreter is identified, virtualenv creates the environment in four steps:
+    Once the target interpreter is identified, virtualenv creates the environment in five steps:

     1. Create a Python executable matching the target interpreter
     2. Install seed packages (pip, setuptools, wheel) to enable package installation
     3. Install activation scripts for various shells
     4. Create VCS ignore files (currently Git's ``.gitignore``, skip with ``--no-vcs-ignore``)
+    5. Point a ``.venv`` redirect file beside the environment at it so editors and type checkers can find it (`PEP 832
+       <https://peps.python.org/pep-0832/>`_, provisional, skip with ``--no-venv-redirect``)

 An important design principle: virtual environments are not self-contained.
 A complete Python installation consists of thousands of files, and copying all of them into every virtual environment would be wasteful.
 Instead, virtual